 My knees have stopped shaking.
 I’m no longer nervous but I still feel a strange anxiety leftover from this afternoon's adventure.
 I was pleased to be asked to participate in this celebration for the removal of stigma ~ the purpose of Recovery Day.
 I was one of several speakers at Recovery Day here in Victoria BC.
 Held in Centennial Square, hundreds of folks filled this lovely community space in downtown Victoria.
-Booths displaying many community supports, and some from out of Victoria wrapped around the square. lemonade stand, doughnut cart and a Mexican food cart offered tasty wares to the hungry and thirsty crowd.
+Booths displaying many community supports, and some from out of Victoria wrapped around the square.
+A lemonade stand, doughnut cart and a Mexican food cart offered tasty wares to the hungry and thirsty crowd.

 Before I started writing this I realized I had not taken a picture of this busy fair-like scene and my brain seemed to freeze sometime today despite an amazing hot afternoon.
 Several speakers were ahead of me - thankfully.
 When it was my turn, I opened my short speech with a reading of re-post from last year.
 This 'letter' is very representative of many situations in addiction.
 Reviewing my nursing interests in withdrawal management or detox, I then concluded with the reminder that more and more senior citizens are needing addictions care that is more complex.